MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 ## Task 3: Export the application from the database to the new TXT syntax

-Once the application compiles, you must export all C/AL application objects, except system tables and codeunits, to the new TXT format, that can be used as input to the conversion tool.
-To do so, use the [Export-NAVApplicationObject](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.ide/export-navapplicationobject?view=businesscentral-ps) PowerShell cmdlet with the `ExportToNewSyntax` switch.
+Once the application compiles, you must export all C/AL application objects, except system tables and codeunits (IDs in the 2000000000 range), to the new TXT format.
+The exported objects will be used used as input to the Txt2AL conversion tool.
+To export objects, use the [Export-NAVApplicationObject](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.ide/export-navapplicationobject?view=businesscentral-ps) cmdlet of the [!INCLUDE[devshell](../developer/includes/devshell.md)].
+It is important to:

-When you are converting a custom base application to AL as part, omit all system objects.
-These have IDs in the 2000000000 range.
+- Omit omit all system objects, which have IDs in the 2000000000 range.
+- Use the `ExportToNewSyntax` switch to export the objects in a syntax that is compatible with the Txt2Al conversion tool.

-For example, using the [Export-NAVApplicationObject](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.ide/export-navapplicationobject?view=businesscentral-ps), do the following:
+The Export-NAVApplicationObject cmdlet will export all objects to a single .txt file.
+For example, do the following:

 1. Create a folder for storing the exported TXT file.
 2. Run the following command:
     ```
-    Export-NAVApplicationObject -DatabaseServer navdevvm-0127\BCDEMO -DatabaseName "Demo Database BC (14-0)" -ExportToNewSyntax -Path "c:\export2al\exportedbc14app.txt" -Filter 'Id=1..1999999999'
+    Export-NAVApplicationObject -DatabaseServer navdevvm-0127\BCDEMO -DatabaseName "Demo Database BC (14-0)" -ExportToNewSyntax -Path "c:\export2al\exportedbc14app-part1.txt" -Filter 'Id=1..1999999999' ID=1..129999
     ```
 This can take several minutes.